-Permission was obtained from the Assistant Superintendent of the school district for the survey and open-ended structured questionnaires to be administered to the students, parents, faculty, staff, and administrators at the alternative school.
-The principal, assistant principal, and community member were contacted to discuss the purpose of the survey and were emailed the questionnaires.
+Permission was obtained from the Assistant Superintendent of the school district for the survey to be administered to the students, parents, faculty, staff and administrators at the alternative school.
+The principal and assistant principal were contacted to discuss the purpose of the survey.
 The researcher gave surveys to the participants along with a cover letter explaining the procedures for completing the survey.
 In order to ensure that an individual would not be identified by name in any subsequent reports, strict anonymity was expressed.
-The survey instruments were collected during follow-up visits to the school.
-To ensure collection of all surveys, the researcher made follow-up calls and sent various emails.
+The survey instruments were collected during follow-up visits to the school or if they are mailed to the office.
+To ensure collection of all surveys, the researchers made follow-up calls and sent various emails.
 A general coding system was conducted and the information from each survey instrument was transformed into a code and entered into the computer using Google Drive.

 Descriptive statistics, including frequencies tables, matrices, and graphs were constructed using Google Drive (with T-tests, if results are significant) and composite variables were performed on the survey results.
 All data was presented exactly as answered by the participants.
 There were no grammatical corrections made by the researcher.